Uncertainty-Guided Appearance-Motion Association Network for Out-of-Distribution Action Detection: Related Work

-\textbf{Out-of-distribution detection.} As a challenging multimedia task, out-of-distribution (OOD) detection targets to detect test samples from distributions that do not overlap with the training distribution.
 Different from previous OOD detection works that cannot handle video datasets, our proposed method can detect OOD actions in the challenging video dataset.
 Therefore, our method can be applied to more challenging scenarios than these image-based OOD detection methods.